 You can add multiple people by preparing a list in a spreadsheet program and importing that information into 10,000ft.
 In the spreadsheet, fill out first and last names, email addresses, permission levels, disciplines, and roles for each person you want to add.

-Please note that the permission levels, disciplines, and roles in this list need to match exactly how they’re defined in 10,000ft Account Settings.
+The permission levels, disciplines, and roles in this list need to match exactly how they’re defined in 10,000ft Account Settings.

 You can learn more about how you can import multiple people here.